Top 10 Best Prison Movies of All Time: AffairsTime

 Felon (2008):

-The 2008 American prisoner film, Felon, directed by Ric Roman Waugh, tells the story of a family man who ends up in state prison after killing an intruder.
-Based on events from the 1990s at the notorious California State Prison, Corcoran, the film was released on July 18, 2008.
+Directed by Ric Roman Waugh, Felon tells the story of a family man who finds himself in state prison after killing an intruder.
+Inspired by real events from the 1990s at California State Prison, Corcoran, it offers a raw look at the violence, politics, and moral dilemmas that make it one of the best prison movies all time.

 Starred Up (2013):